 Can you make money just from curating other people’s content?
 It seems too good to be true, right?
 While you can find all these examples of high-traffic content aggregator websites, you still might be wondering, “are those sites actually making any money?”.
 And if so, how are they doing it?

-That is, what is the actual business model for an aggregator site, and why are people willing to invest their time and money into creating one?
+That is, what is the aggregator business model, and why are people willing to invest their time and money into creating one?

 Let’s dig in and demystify the world of content aggregators!